 We bought the home from a friend's aunt.
 We had been working with a Realtor, who couldn't seem to understand that we really meant it when we said we wanted a home in a flat area of North Adams with at least two bedrooms, a fireplace and counter space in the kitchen.

 We looked at homes on Furnace Street, Rock Street (off High Street) and on upper Eagle Street.
 Definitely not flat areas of the city -- and not one had a fireplace unless space heaters qualified; all that did was add central heating to my must-have list.
 We also looked at one that was on a flat street in the West End, but the house itself was up a long flight of stairs, with parking at the bottom.
 I was not going to carry groceries -- and laundry, since there was no room for a washer and dryer in the house -- up those stairs.
 There was also the issue of standing up straight in the bedrooms, the ceilings were so low we had to walk bent over.

 "You're not going to find anything that fits your demands in your price range," the Realtor warned.
-Then we heard about this house on our own, took a look and the Realtor was history.

 The house was ideal for a young couple just starting out.
 It had a large backyard with gardens, a large living room, a dining room and two bedrooms, plus a huge covered deck.
 The living room had a fireplace and while the bathroom and kitchen were small, they could work.
 Plus, there was a school just down the street.